kvnalxnd3r/kvnalxnd3r.github.io/_posts/2025-05-16-ELK-installation-with-two-vm.md

 ![Desktop View](assets/img/posts/2025-05-20-ELK-installation-with-two-vm/creating-ca-and-unzip-ca.png){: width="800"}
 _CA Certificates Output_

-One more thing to know based on that output is that, we using the ``instances.yml`` that made previously to help us generate these certificates.
+One more thing to know based on that output, we using the ``instances.yml`` that made previously to help us generate these certificates.
 And we compressing it in zip file format, as for the file name I choose to name it ``elastic-stack-cat.zip`` but you can choose whatever name convenient to you.
 With it, we enter ``sudo unzip elastic-stack-ca.zip`` to unzipping the file.

 Nicely done, next steps is to put use of these certificates by using it to generate private key and another certificates.
 Use this command ``sudo /usr/share/elasticsearch/bin/elasticsearch-certutil cert --ca-cert ca/ca.crt --ca-key ca/ca.key --pem --in instances.yml --out cert.zip``.
 Follow the screenshot below.